KIWIGO Hits Market Cap of $1.13 Million (KGO)

-KIWIGO (CURRENCY:KGO) traded 7.5% lower against the US dollar during the one day period ending at 22:00 PM Eastern on August 28th.
-During the last week, KIWIGO has traded down 6.5% against the US dollar.
-One KIWIGO coin can currently be purchased for approximately $0.0266 or 0.00000055 BTC on cryptocurrency exchanges.
-KIWIGO has a total market cap of $1.13 million and $94,926.00 worth of KIWIGO was traded on exchanges in the last 24 hours.
+KIWIGO (CURRENCY:KGO) traded 7.5% lower against the dollar during the one day period ending at 17:00 PM Eastern on August 30th.
+KIWIGO has a market cap of $1.13 million and approximately $94,926.00 worth of KIWIGO was traded on exchanges in the last 24 hours.
+In the last seven days, KIWIGO has traded down 6.5% against the dollar.
+One KIWIGO coin can currently be bought for $0.0266 or 0.00000055 BTC on major cryptocurrency exchanges.

 - Polkadot (DOT) traded down 2.3% against the dollar and now trades at $26.04 or 0.00053387 BTC.